 See, in 2013, Apple introduced the iCloud locking to iPhones and iPads.
 This means that only one iCloud account can be associated with an iPhone or iPad and in order to sell it (or give it to someone else), that account has to be completely removed and unlinked from the gadget.

 This also means that resetting and reactivating the iCloud-locked iPhone or iPad will require the password of the linked iCloud account.
 Without this, the gadget can’t be set up as new.

 This is why stolen iPhones that are iCloud-locked are almost completely useless and are often sold just for parts.
-Note: If you see a Craigslist or eBay listing for a cheap iCloud-locked (also, IMEI blocked) iPhone or iPad, stay away from it!
-Not only is it useless, it could be stolen or lost merchandise.
+Note: If you see a Craigslist or eBay listing for a cheap iCloud-locked (and IMEI-blocked) iPhone or iPad, stay away!
+Not only is it useless, but it could also be stolen or lost merchandise.

 But as usual, iPhones and iPads will always be hot items and crooks have found ways around this.